Photo by Ryan Kelapire

 RK: What’s your early outlook for the 2020 season?

-RK: What’s your major and what do you hope to do after college?
+RK: What do you want to do after college?